iWas-Coder/iQtile/README.md

     curl -L archfi.sf.net/archfi > archfi && chmod +x archfi && ./archfi

-After that, we would end up with with a fresh install of Arch Linux, ready to configure our Window Manager (WM) and programs.
+After that, we would end up with with a fresh install of Arch Linux, ready to configure our Desktop Environment (DE), Window Manager (WM) and programs.
+An important step is to not reboot the machine, and instead 'arch-chroot /mnt' and we change user to ours with 'su <USERNAME>'.
+At this point, we will install all config files from this session, so then we can reboot the system and we will se the final result.

 # Pacman packages to install